ocaml-multicore/ocaml5-tutorial/README.md

 # OCaml 5 Tutorial

 A hands-on tutorial on the new parallelism features in OCaml 5.
-This tutorial was run on 5 July 2022.
+This tutorial was run on the 19th of May 2022 at the [Tarides retreat](https://tarides.com/blog/2022-06-23-team-tarides-visits-a-17th-century-chateau).
 Currently, the alpha version of OCaml 5 has been released, and the full version is set for release in September 2022.

 ## Installation